qi-interactive/matacms-user/README.md

 Changelog
 ---------

+## 1.0.3-alpha, November 7, 2016

+- Added ability to overwrite module using psr-4 paths

 ## 1.0.2.9-alpha, September 19, 2016

 - Added getAvailableModules() method into ModuleAccessibilityManager and use it in module accesibility widget